soyastudio/SoyaCoder/GCP/Certificates/Official Google Cloud Certified Associate Cloud Engineer Study Guide.md

 # Chapter 11 Planning Storage in the Cloud

+## Types of Storage Systems

+### Cache

+- MemoryStore: a managed Redis service
+- 1GB - 300GB
+- HA by failover replicas
+- Create an instance

+### Persistent Storage

+- Be attached to VMs of GCE or GKE
+- Data on persistent disks continues to exist after VMs are shut down or terminated.
+- Features of Persistent Disks
+- Configuring Persistent Disks

+### Object Storage

+### Storage Types When Planning a Storage Solution

+## Storage Data Models

+### Object: Cloud Storage

+### Relational: Cloud SQL, Cloud Spanner, and BigQuery

+- Configuring Cloud SQL
+- Configuring Cloud Spanner
+- Configuring BigQuery

+### NoSQL: Datastore, Cloud Firestore, and Bigtable

+- Cloud Datastore
+- Cloud Firestore
+- Cloud Bigtable

+## Choosing a Storage Solution: Guidelines to Consider

+- Read and Write Patterns
+- Consistency
+- Transaction Support
+- Cost
+- Latency

 # Chapter 12 Deploying Storage in Google Cloud Platform

 # Chapter 13 Loading Data into Storage

+## Deploying and Managing Cloud SQL

+Creating and Connecting to a MySQL Instance 276 Creating a Database, Loading Data, and Querying Data 278 Backing Up MySQL in Cloud SQL 279

+## Deploying and Managing Datastore 283

+Adding Data to a Datastore Database 283
+Backing Up Datastore 284

+## Deploying and Managing BigQuery 285

+Estimating the Cost of Queries in BigQuery 285
+Viewing Jobs in BigQuery 286

+## Deploying and Managing Cloud Spanner 288

+## Deploying and Managing Cloud Pub/Sub 292

+## Deploying and Managing Cloud Bigtable 295

+## Deploying and Managing Cloud Dataproc

 # Chapter 14 Networking in the Cloud: Virtual Private Clouds and Virtual Private Networks